 - Learn More About Mobile IV Medics

 What Are Amino Acids?

 These are essential molecules that are present in the bodies of all living things.
-Often, amino acids are called protein building blocks because they link together into amino acid chains called peptides to form proteins.
+Often, individual amino acids themselves are called protein building blocks because they link together into amino acid chains called peptides to form proteins.
 By extension, they’re also building blocks that support life.

 There are 22 different amino acids — humans use 21 of them for protein synthesis.
-Those amino acids are divided into essential, nonessential and conditional categories.
+Those amino acids are divided into essential, nonessential, and conditional categories.

 First, nonessential amino acids are ones our bodies naturally produce, including: